Brentwood, CA

 About Residential Objective Design Standards

-The City is in the process of developing an updated and expanded set of objective design standards for residential development.
 The intent of this effort is to address recent changes in State law that seek to streamline and increase housing production, focused on making approval processes more routine and predictable for those developing housing.
 A key component of several of these new laws is continuing to place limitations on discretionary review processes, placing an increased emphasis on objective design and development standards as the primary criteria for project approval or denial.
 The standards will provide a basis for review and approval of residential projects based on objective, measurable, and verifiable design criteria that seek to ensure new residential development is attractive, compatible, appropriately scaled, and visually harmonious with existing neighborhoods and environments within Brentwood.